jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ## Chapter 1 - Techvolution in Your Life

 Learning Techvolution will be an adventure.
-This is not only because of the things to learn but also because of the knowledge you must unlearn - like the identities the Left and Right give themselves, their industrialization economic statistics, and their excellent storytelling.
+This is not only because of the things to learn but also because of the knowledge you must unlearn - like the identities the Left and Right give themselves, their reverence for industrialization economic statistics, and their excellent storytelling.

 One way for me to tip your interest toward an education in Techvolution is by asking, do you think you're going to make it?